pegaltier/awesome-utils-dev/utils-all/utils-trade.md

 - forces: longer it remains near support the more dangerous it becomes
 - ratio: rendement potentiel / risque (Sharpe et Sortino)
 - diversification: reduction risque

+## OBV

+Everyone uses the RSI, but most people are sleeping on the OBV.
+Bad idea.
+OBV divergences and support/resistance are more reliable than on the RSI and it's breakout often precede price breakout.

 ## FRACTALE